govdelivery/govdelivery-tms-ruby/README.md

 Ideally, you'll never think about this, but here's the basic flow:

   * You commit, push, and merge to master
-  * => A package for QC is built containg the current repo state.
+  * => A gd-xact package for QC is built containg the current repo state.
        Versioned by the # of commits since the last tagged version e.x. gd-xact-1.22.0.55

   * You tag a build for proper release
-  * => A package for INT is built containing the repo state as tagged It is automatically versioned by your tag. e.x. gd-xact-1.23.0
+  * => A gd-xact package for INT is built containing the repo state as tagged It is automatically versioned by your tag. e.x. gd-xact-1.23.0

-Some of this is WIP.

-A deploy process for the aforementioned packages is documented elsewhere.
-TODO: Link to said docs.

-As for the gd-prefix, it turns out we're not the first to name a product 'Evolution'.
-In order to not clash with the mail client, (or anything else) a prefix is added to all of our internal packages.

 If you need to inspect or modify the packaging process, it is controlled by